shotstack/oas-api-definition/.shins/source/index.html.md

 ```

 *The ImageAsset is used to create video from images.
-The src must be a publicly accesible URL to an image resource such as a jpg or png file.*
+The src must be a publicly accessible URL to an image resource such as a jpg or png file.*

 ### Properties